-- 1. Meet all of the requirements for licensure as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - 2.
-Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), LDH, and other state agencies, if applicable; and - 3.
-Comply with all the terms and conditions for Medicaid enrollment.
+- Meet all of the requirements for licensure as established by state laws and rules promulgated by the Louisiana Department of Health (LDH); - Agree to abide by all rules and regulations established by the Centers for Medicare and Medicaid Services (CMS), LDH, and other state agencies, if applicable; and - Comply with all the terms and conditions for Medicaid enrollment.

-It is the provider's responsibility to:

-- 1. Attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) or the local governing authority LGE) as a condition of enrollment and continued participation as a waiver provider.
-A provider enrollment packet must be completed for each LDH administrative region in which the agency will provide services.
-Providers will not be added to the Freedom of Choice (FOC) list of available providers until they have been issued a Medicaid provider number; - 2.
+Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) or the Human Services Authority or District as a condition of enrollment and continued participation as a waiver provider.
+A Provider Enrollment Packet must be completed for each LDH administrative region in which the agency will provide services.
+Providers will not be added to the Freedom of Choice (FOC) list of available providers until they have been issued a Medicaid provider number.

 Providers must participate in the initial training for prior authorization and data collection and any training provided on changes in the system.
 Initial training is provided at no cost to the agency.
-Any repeat training must be paid for by the requesting agency; - 3.
-Have available computer equipment, software, and internet connectivity necessary to participate in prior authorization (PA), data collection, and electronic visit verification; - 4.
-Ensure that use of contractors, including the use of independent contractors, complies with all state and federal laws, rules and/or regulations, including those enforced by the United States Department of Labor; - 5.
-Maintain a toll-free telephone line with 24-hour accessibility manned by a staff member or by an answering service.
+Any repeat training must be paid for by the requesting agency.

+Providers must have available computer equipment, software, and internet connectivity necessary to participate in prior authorization (PA), data collection, and Electronic Visit Verification.

+It is the provider's responsibility to ensure that use of contractors, including the use of independent contractors, complies with all state and federal laws, rules and/or regulations, including those enforced by the United States Department of Labor.

+All providers must maintain a toll-free telephone line with 24-hour accessibility manned by a staff member or by an answering service.
 This toll-free number must be given to beneficiaries at intake or at the first meeting.

 Brochures providing information on the agency's experience must include the agency's toll-free number along with the OCDD's toll-free information number.
-OCDD must approve all brochures prior to use; and
+OCDD must approve all brochures prior to use.

-CHAPTER 38: RESIDENTIAL OPTIONS WAIVERSECTION 38.6: PROVIDER REQUIREMENTSPAGE(S) 32

-6. Develop a quality improvement and self-assessment plan.
+Providers must develop a Quality Improvement and Self-Assessment Plan.
 This is a document completed by the provider describing the procedures that are used, and the evidence that is presented, to demonstrate compliance with program requirements.
-The first self-assessment is due six months after approval of the Quality Improvement Plan (QIP), and yearly thereafter.
+The first Self-Assessment is due six months after approval of the Quality Improvement Plan, and yearly thereafter.

-The QIP must be submitted for approval within 60 days after the training is provided by LDH.
+The Quality Improvement Plan must be submitted for approval within 60 days after the training is provided by LDH.